antonlahtinen/csharp-sqlServer_kouluprojekti/README.md

 # csharp-sqlServer_kouluprojekti

-The idea of the project was to connect to a Microsoft SQL Server database using C#
+The idea of the project was to connect to a Microsoft SQL Server "Dental clinic" database using C# You could modify the "Dentist" table with C#.
+You can add, update or delete information to your needs.

 Technologies used: